 I originally trained as an art teacher but thanks to an interest in graphics and design, I gradually drifted away from that role and into a variety of other education and technology-related areas including the teaching of computing across K-12, multimedia and design, eLearning support, network and IT management, and some educational consulting.

 In case you haven’t worked it out by now, yes, I’m a bit of a geek.
-However, I’m an unusually social geek, and I don’t bite, so feel free to drop me a comment or just say hello.
+However, I can be an unusually social geek, so feel free to drop me a comment or just say hello.
 If you like what you see on this blog, feel free to add a comment to one of the posts.
-Better yet, use the RSS feed to subscribe.
-I quite like that.

 One more thing…